ipa320/setup_cob4/README_setup.md

 ===========================================
                 INITIAL MENU
 ===========================================
 INFO: This script is a helper tool for the setup and installation of Care-O-bot:
 1. Setup root user
 2. Setup robot user
 3. Setup mimic user
- 4. Setup devices (e.g. udev for laser scanners)
+4. Setup devices (e.g. systemd service and scripts for laser scanners detection)
 5. Install system services (upstart, ...)
+6. SetupWorkspaces
 9. SyncPackages
 99. Full installation
 Please select an installation option:
 ```